function61/certbus/docs/test-example-server.md

 You need these things:

-- AWS credentials as ENV variables (as discussed in bus set-up tutorial)
+- AWS credentials as ENV variables
   * as discussed in bus set-up tutorial
 - `EVENTHORIZON_TENANT` ENV variable
-  * as discussed in manager configuration
+  * as discussed in manager configuration tutorial
 - `certbus-client.key` which is the private key of public key `kek_public_key`
-  * as discussed in manager configuration
+  * as discussed in manager configuration tutorial

 ```console